Lago di Monate

 Lago di Monate is a lake in the Province of Varese, Lombardy, Italy.
-At an elevation of 266 m, its surface area is 2.5 km^{2}.
+At an elevation of 266 m, its surface area is 2.52 km^{2}.
+The municipalities of Cadrezzate, Comabbio, Osmate and Travedona-Monate border the lake.

-The municipalities bordering the Lake are Cadrezzate, Comabbio, Osmate and Travedona-Monate.
+The lake is a historically popular location for fishing.
+Non-native species such as largemouth bass and rainbow trout have been stocked into the lake.
+In 1876, Bronze Age artifacts, including pottery shards and Neolithic flint tools, were discovered at the lake.